 Biochemists examine the structure and reactions of the molecules that combine to create living things and their biological processes.
 Biochemistry provides explanations for the causes of many diseases.
 Biochemists work towards cures and treatments for disease.
 The study of biochemistry is especially beneficial if you are interested in a career path in medicine, pharmacy, nutrition, agriculture and food systems.

 Many aspiring scientists have to wait until graduate school to begin conducting original research.
 But as a Converse biochemistry major, you’ll be exposed to research opportunities as an undergraduate.
 Working independently or side-by-side with faculty mentors, our students have won awards at state, regional, and national conferences.
 100% of our Biochemistry students work with their faculty to complete research projects by the time they graduate.

 In fact, Converse is a leader in the state in the number of student/faculty research proposals funded by the South Carolina Independent Colleges and Universities (SCICU) consortium.

-Lorita Agu ’15, pictured on the right, was awarded funding through SCICU to conduct research with her biochemistry professor and mentor, Dr. Jeff Brotherton.
+Lorita Agu ’15 was awarded funding through SCICU to conduct research with her biochemistry professor and mentor, Dr. Jeff Brotherton.
 Lorita says their project, ASA3 Encoded Protein in Arabidopsis Stamen, was important to her “because nobody knew the answer to my question, ‘is ASA3 a real plant gene?’
 Through the project, I was able to contribute to our understanding of the plant genome.”
 While she was a student here, Lorita conducted research at the Albert Einstein School of Medicine in New York City.
 She is currently earning a PhD in Pharmaceutical Sciences.